elastic/integrations/packages/apache_spark/docs/README.md

 Metrics give you insight into the statistics of the Apache Spark.
 The `Metric` data streams collected by the Apache Spark integration are `application`, `driver`, `executor` and `node` so that the user can monitor and troubleshoot the performance of the Apache Spark instance.

 Data streams:
-- `application`: Collects information related to the number of cores used, application name, runtime in milliseconds and current status.
+- `application`: Collects information related to the number of cores used, application name, runtime in milliseconds and current status of the application.
 - `driver`: Collects information related to the driver details, job durations, task execution, memory usage, executor status and JVM metrics.
-- `executor`: Collects information related to the startup and shutdown of the Apache Spark application server, the deployment of new applications, or the failure of one or more subsystems.
+- `executor`: Collects information related to the operations, memory usage, garbage collection, file handling, and threadpool activity.
-- `node`: Collects information related to the connection pool such as number of active and idle connections.
+- `node`: Collects information related to the application count, waiting applications, worker metrics, executor count, core usage and memory usage.

 Note:
 - Users can monitor and see the metrics inside the ingested documents for PHP-FPM in the `metrics-*` index pattern from `Discover`.